learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 IDE.
-For this reason, the Readme content of these lessons will differ slightly from video instructions, and will include up-to-date steps for navigating the Learn IDE and completing these lessons entirely within your browser Learn environment.
+For this reason, the Readme content of these lessons will differ slightly from video instructions, and will include up-to-date steps for navigating the Learn IDE and completing these lessons entirely within your browser Learn environment (instead of Sublime, the text editor used in the video).
 You do not need specific applications such as Sublime or iTerm.

-While using the in-browser Learn IDE, if you leave the page or refresh, _any work done will be lost unless it is pushed up to a remote repository_, which we will be discussing in this lesson.
-Make sure, though, to **always open a new browser tab or window when navigating to a different page on the internet**.
+While using the in-browser Learn IDE, if you leave the page or refresh, _any work completed will be lost unless it is pushed up to a remote repository_, which we will be discussing in this lesson.
+Make sure, though, to **always open a new browser tab or window when navigating away from Learn**.

-## Instructions

-If you run into any issues while following along, or are unable to set up your own repository, remember that you will still be able to use the files provided in each of the following lessons to code along.

 ### Setting Up Your GitHub Repository